Isak Vanlalruatfela

 Isak Vanlalruatfela (born 19 May 2001) is an Indian professional footballer who plays as a winger for Indian Super League club Odisha.

-Career
+Club career

 Isak played in the NECS Cup for Bawngkawn LC, and was later moved up to Bengaluru FC, in 2018/19 season he was signed by Aizawl F.C. from Electric Veng FC.
 He made his professional debut for the Aizawl against Chennai City F.C. on 16 November 2018, He was brought in as substitute in the 69th minute as Aizawl lost 1–2.

-On 24 June 2020, isak joined Indian Super League club Odisha FC.
+On 24 June 2020, Isak joined Indian Super League club Odisha FC.
 He scored his first league goal on 30 November 2021 in a thrilling 6–4 win over SC East Bengal.

+International career

+On 7 March 2024, Vanlalruatfela received first call-up to the national squad of India as one of the 35 probables by head coach Igor Štimac, for the both home and away games against Afghanistan in round 2 of the 2026 FIFA World Cup qualifiers.